varshitha-punati/CollectionFramework/README.md

 ## Types of Nested classes
 - There are two types of nested classes non-static and static nested classes.The non-static nested classes are also known as inner classes.
-* Non-static nested class (inner class)
+1. Non-static nested class (inner class)
 - Member inner class
 - Anonymous inner class
 - Local inner class
-* Static nested class
+*2.Static nested class

-1.Member Inner Class:
+i.Member Inner Class:
 - A class created within class and outside method. ii.Anonymous InnerClass:
 - A class created for implementing interface or extending class.
 Its name is decided by the java compiler.